ALFAMAS/qb-car-music/README.md

 - Done!

 # Reselling the script is Strictly Forbidden
-# Legal Actions will be talen if found Reselling
+# Legal Actions will be taken if found Reselling